Creating an old world cultured stone fireplace, without massive destruction is possible. Here’s proof!

-Once upon a time, the fireplace was your typical dated brick variety with a teeny weeny little mantel.
+Once upon a time, the fireplace was your typical outdated brick variety with a teeny weeny little mantel.
 When my home underwent major renovations,

 First, the mantel was created out of high density foam board that was hand carved, hand tooled as well as run on a CNC router to create the whimsical woodgrain.
 It is HUGE and very heavy.